 The Note 8 Pro is made available in China only since its launch on August 29th and managed to sell a whopping number of 300,000 units in its first sale.
 The Redmi Note 8 Pro, in China, is priced at CNY 1,399 (roughly Rs.
 22,300) for a 6/64GB base model.
 While the other 6/128GB and 8/128GB variants are sold for CNY 1,599 (roughly Rs.
 25,500) and CNY 1,799 (roughly Rs.
 28,700).

-Could the Redmi Note 8 Pro beat the competition with Realme 5 Pro, Realme X or even Realme XT?
-And if the Note 8 Pro launches in the Nepali market for the predicted price, it will surely make the top of smartphones under 25000 and 30000 in Nepal like the Note 7 Pro.
+In conclusion, this does prove the Redmi Note 8 Pro can beat the competition against Realme 5 Pro, Realme X or even Realme XT?
+And though the Redmi Note 8 Pro launched for more than the expected price, it should make the top of smartphones under 30000 and 40000 in Nepal.

 Also, Check out:

-- Dashain Offer: OPPO F11 and F11 Pro gets a price drop
+- OPPO F11 and F11 Pro gets a price drop

 - Samsung Galaxy A30s announced, what’s the difference from predecessor A30?